BEFORE YOU GO ABROAD

 No, applicants are only considered for one program at a time.
 However, we encourage you to think carefully about alternate programs and list those you would like to apply to, should you not be admitted to your first choice program.
 The application questionnaire allows for answers to multiple programs.

 What if I don’t meet a program’s prerequisites?

 Please contact our office so that we can advise, either on alternate program options or alternate semesters to study abroad.

 What happens after I submit my application?
 When can I expect to receive an admissions decision?

 Applications will not be reviewed until all materials are on file.
 It is the student’s responsibility to ensure that all required materials have been received by the BU Study Abroad office.

-Students with a complete application will receive an admission decision in two to four weeks.
+Students with a complete application will receive an admission decision in two to three weeks (some exceptions apply).
 Applicants will be notified by email.